Labor movement of South Korea: Jeon Tae-il

 Jeon Tae-il was an activist who formed the Fool's Organization to fight for better treatment for workers.
 The organization reported problems, such as illegal working conditions or other offenses that violated the Labor Standards Act, to government officials.
 Spurred by the ineffectiveness of the government to improve working conditions, Jeon committed suicide by lighting himself on fire in protest.
 His actions inspired others to do the same.

 Gwangju Uprising

 The May 1980 Gwangju Uprising was the first step towards democracy in South Korea.
 Although the movement was conceived by students, the working class eventually made up a bulk of the participants.
-The euprising led to the deaths of at least 164 people.
+The uprising led to the deaths of at least 164 people.
 Statistics vary due to alleged cover-ups, where bodies were burned or dumped into the ocean and unmarked graves.

 On May 14, 1980, a student demonstration of over 70,000 people sought to express their grievances against the authoritarian government.
 On May 17, the government arrested the leaders of the demonstrations to stop the movement.
 The following day, paratroopers confronted the protesters and escalated the situation.
 A slaughter of citizens united "workers, farmers, students, and people from all walks of life" to oppose the government.
 On May 27, the uprising was suppressed.